Brattleboro Music Center

 - More than 400 Music School students receive instruction and play together in ensembles and three student orchestras.

-- Nearly 200 singers and instrumentalists come together to make music in the BMC’s Brattleboro Concert Choir, Windham Orchestra and Blanche Moyse Chorale.
+- Talented singers and instrumentalists come together to make music in the BMC’s Brattleboro Concert Choir and Blanche Moyse Chorale.

 - Thousands experience live music each season at concerts presented by the BMC.
 Internationally renowned musicians, area professionals, local amateurs, and Music School faculty and students give over 40 concerts per year.

-- Through collaborations with 6 area arts organizations and 20 public schools, the BMC creates unique performance and participation experiences for our community.
+- Through collaborations with six area arts organizations and 20 public schools, the BMC creates unique performance and participation experiences for our community.